Weightlifting

 Squat – Supporting and Amortization

-The barbell driven by its inertia travels upward supported by the active pulling of the arms, the explosion and the shoulder girdle muscles.
+The barbell, driven by its inertia, travels upward, supported by the active pulling of the arms, the explosion, and the shoulder girdle muscles.
 Once the acceleration is over, the barbell velocity gradually slows until it reaches the top overhead position.
-The barbell does not only travel upward, it also converges with the vertical axis.
-At the end of the toe position, the athlete partially loses contact with the ground then lands with legs spread slightly wider and a full sole contact that is more favorable in the squat.
+The barbell does not only travel upward.
+It also converges with the vertical axis.
+At the end of the toe position, the athlete partially loses contact with the ground and then lands with legs spread slightly wider and a full sole contact that is more favorable in the squat.

 The hook grip taken in the initial position can now be modified by placing the thumbs outside.
 This finger arrangement allows for a little more freedom in bending the wrist joint back but we still must maintain a firm grip.
 Some may feel tempted to take a wider grip at this stage but it is not recommended even if it could lower the lifting height.
 This quick opening entails a high risk of wrist injury.

 The trunk is tense, concave, and slightly bent forward.
 The gravity center of the “barbell-athlete kinetic unit” can be vertically projected in the middle of the feet.
-In the moment of the floor impact, the hip joint angle is about 50° (52-54°), the knee joint angle is 90° (87-93°).
-This is the point when the barbell reaches its uppermost position (pull height), where its velocity and acceleration briefly converges to zero.
-The barbell-athlete unit starts to move down, the vertical support is activated.
-The head is facing forward, a bit over horizontal and the barbell level is slightly above the hip joint.
-This downward movement is accelerating, reaching maximum velocity at 1.3-1.4 m/sec then slows down gradually when in the lowermost position it drops to zero again.
+In the moment of the floor impact, the hip joint angle is about 50° (52-54°), and the knee joint angle is 90° (87-93°).
+This is the point when the barbell reaches its uppermost position (pull height), where its velocity and acceleration briefly converge to zero.
+The barbell-athlete unit starts to move down.
+The vertical support is activated.
+The head is facing forward, a bit over horizontal, and the barbell level is slightly above the hip joint.
+This downward movement accelerates, reaching maximum velocity at 1.3-1.4 m/sec, then slows down gradually.
+When in the lowermost position, it drops to zero again.

 Amortization is the stage between the upper and the lowermost position.
-The question arises, why this phase of motion is needed at all.
+The question arises as to why this phase of motion is needed at all.
 The lower we lift, the bigger the weight we can manage.
 The anatomical structure of the human body and the gravitational laws of physics determine that the technique of lifting has to include a downward movement, too.
-One reasons is that no athlete is capable of conducting a quick enough squat to the lowermost position of which could overlap the pull height of the barbell.
-At the same time, even if the lowermost position and the pull height were reconciled, it would leave no chance for amortization.
-The deceleration and stopping would burden the spine, the cartilages, the joints involved (knee, wrist, shoulder) and their ligament complexes.
+One reason is that no athlete is capable of conducting a quick enough squat to the lowermost position of which could overlap the pull height of the barbell.
+At the same time, even if the lowermost position and the pull height were reconciled, there would be no chance for amortization.
+The deceleration and stopping would burden the spine, the cartilage, the joints involved (knee, wrist, shoulder), and their ligament complexes.
 This would mean an unnecessarily high risk of injury.

-The time that the muscle groups require in gradually cooperating at decelerating the barbell moving downward is not negligible, either.
+The time that the muscle groups require to gradually cooperate at decelerating the barbell moving downward is not negligible, either.
 The stage of amortization is inevitable, and its optimal technical development must be given priority.
 A close relationship can be observed between the length and duration of amortization and the competition performance, as well as the efficiency and the technical level of execution.
-The shorter the amortization becomes, the better the performance gets and the greater energy-efficient and advanced execution in its techniques.
+The shorter the amortization becomes, the better the performance gets and the greater the energy-efficient and advanced execution of its techniques.
 The length of amortization in Snatch is 6 inches on average (4-8 inches).
-It depends on the athletes’ height, usually 6-12% of that, their weight, the flexibility of their joints and their individual technical execution.
-In the lowermost position, the hip joint angle is about 45° (42-48°), the trunk bends forward in a 24° (21-27°) angle compared to the vertical axis, the knee joint is 30° (28-32°), the ankle joint is 50° (48-52°) on average.
+It depends on the athletes’ height, usually 6-12% of that, their weight, the flexibility of their joints, and their individual technical execution.
+In the lowermost position, the hip joint angle is about 45° (42-48°), the trunk bends forward at a 24° (21-27°) angle compared to the vertical axis, the knee joint is 30° (28-32°), the ankle joint is 50° (48-52°) on average.

-In terms of the sitting down and the vertical support, many kinds of muscles perform complex and well-coordinated activities.
-The tense trunk erectors of the final phase of toe position, the Gluteus maximus and the Quadriceps are deactivated, while the Oliopsoas and the Tensor fascia latae close the hip joint angle in a dynamically active contraction.
-Concurrently, in pressing the body under the barbell, the dynamic contraction of the shoulder girdle and the triceps work, while the trunk erectors relax.
+In terms of sitting down and vertical support, many kinds of muscles perform complex and well-coordinated activities.
+The tense trunk erectors of the final phase of the toe position, the Gluteus maximus and the Quadriceps are deactivated, while the Oliopsoas and the Tensor fascia latae close the hip joint angle in a dynamically active contraction.
+Concurrently, when pressing the body under the barbell, the dynamic contraction of the shoulder girdle and the triceps work while the trunk erectors relax.
 At the floor impact during the vertical support, the Quadriceps and the gluteal muscles decelerate and stop the downward movement in a dynamic eccentric contraction.
-The triceps forcibly extends the arms and remains tense.
+The triceps forcibly extend the arms and remain tense.
 The trunk erectors vigorously, statically reactivate, in the lowermost position all the involved muscle groups end up in a static contraction, thus ensuring that the athlete can secure the barbell with confidence.

 Standing up